Go Beyond Book Club

 • Intimate content - need I say more?

-• Intimate content - need I say more with a wink
+• Intimate content - need I say more? wink wink

 Valentine's Day book suggestions on The Book Club Blogger

-Our past reads, mainly of the historical fiction type, have been set in WWII, American Civil War and Victorian era.
-These plot lines included hardships of all sorts such as war, disease, death, and chaos but within every plot there was that ray of sunshine called LOVE.
-By my group standards these stories are not considered 'romance novels' but just historical fiction with a heaping side dish of amore.
+In the past our reading diet consisted mainly of the historical fiction type, set in WWII, American Civil War and the Victorian era.
+These plot lines included hardships of all sorts such as war, disease, death, and chaos but within every plot there was that ray of sunshine called love.
+By my groups standards these stories are not considered 'romance novels' but just historical fiction with a heaping side dish of passion.

 Romance novels taboo in book club?